-Flickr Foundation Fellow 2025-26, Oreoluwa Ifamodupoe Akinyode, reflects on their research project uncovering hidden connections in the archive, digital performativity in image-making and the value of oral histories of photography.
+Flickr Foundation Fellow 2025-26, Oreoluwa Ifamodupe Akinyode, reflects on their research project uncovering hidden connections in the archive, digital performativity in image-making and the value of oral histories of photography.
 Read on to see Oreoluwa’s final creative output, their artist statement behind the work and what’s coming next.

 Threading Ephemeral